aadiltajani/CodeSten/README.md

 # How to run

 Use the package manager [ffmpeg](https://ffmpeg.org/download.html) and download the appropriate file to install the necessary package.
+Place the audio file in data/audiofiles folder in wav format.
+Mention the wav file in main.py file.

 Run the following command to start the analysis of the .wav file: